Global Research Impacts Patients Around the World

 Earlier this month, we joined our global partners as part of the 6th International MPN Horizons Conference, convening MPN advocates from 33 countries to share the latest research, care standards, and current therapies.
 Amongst the rich medical and advocacy content presented, Kapila Viges of MPNRF co-chaired two medical sessions.
 The first highlighted genetic testing, disease progression, and a unique dialogue between doctor and patient on the role of transplants in MPNs.
 The other session focused on special populations of MPN patients, specifically young adults, pregnant women, and patients with co-morbidities, making the navigation of treatment plan a bit more challenging.

 The MPN Research Foundation has a strong history with the MPN Advocates Network.
-We partner with patient advocates around the world to share the latest in scientific, clinical, and care standards to empower patients and clinicians around the world and build upon our global reach to fund innovative research.
+We partner with patient advocates around the world to share the latest in scientific, clinical, and care standards to empower patients and clinicians and build upon our global reach to fund innovative research.

 The Foundation’s first internationally funded project to Richard D’ Andrea, Ph.D. in Australia to identify growth factor receptor mutations in polycythemia vera was only the beginning.
 Establishing a relationship with Robert Kralovics, Ph.D. and his Austrian team led to the funding in 2009 to identify new mutations in MPNs and continued related work in 2011.
 It was part of Dr. Kravolics and his team’s contribution to the discovery of the CALR Mutation.
 Also in 2009 we funded Francois Delhommeau, Ph.D. at INSERM in France to characterize novel tumor suppressor genes in MPNs.